 Washington’s first challenge as a general was to mold an inexperienced and undisciplined group of patriotic volunteers into a professional army, and he did so by instituting efficient administrative procedures, setting high standards of personal conduct, and emphasizing discipline, cleanliness, and colonial unity.
-Washington also concentrated on instilling a professional ethic in the New England militia officers who remained in the Continental service.
+Washington also concentrated on instilling a professional ethic in the officers who remained in the Continental service.

 Washington's return to Mount Vernon, however, was not permanent.
 According to a 1783 circular letter to the states, Washington felt that a respectable national existence required an indissoluble union of the states under one federal head, a sacred regard for public justice, the establishment of proper national defense and the suppression of local prejudices.

 In 1787, Washington was chosen as a Virginia delegate to the Philadelphia Convention that was to revise the Articles of Confederation.
 Against his wishes, Washington was elected presiding officer.
 The resulting Federal constitution that was adopted in September 1787 did not bear much of his handiwork, but it breathed the spirit of his strong nationalism, and his reputation was tied to its success.
 Washington was elected president after the new constitution was ratified and became the first executive officer to serve under the new government.